Swedwards99/Sargassum-Research/README.md

 # Sargassum-Research
-This is where the LaTeX and Bib files are for the *S. muticum* paper.
+This is where the LaTeX and Bib files are for the *S. muticum* project.